The Only Guide You’ll Ever Need for Excelling at Live Web Chat to Improve Sales and Customer Service

 A contact form: You can get the chat widget replaced by a contact form for when web chat is inactive, this way if a customer has a query, you will receive an email about it.

-Hidden chat widget: Another option is to hide your chat widget completely so that no one can contact you during an offline period.
-After all, the purpose of web chat is to offer an instant response to people’s questions, so if you can’t provide this service at the time, there isn’t much point in the feature being present.
-What’s more, it could irritate customers who were expecting to find someone to contact.
+Hidden chat widget: Another option is to hide your chat widget or chat window completely so that no one can contact you during an offline period.
+After all, the purpose of web chat is to offer a real time response to people's questions, so if you can't provide this service at the time, there isn't much point in the feature being present.
+What's more, it could irritate customers who were expecting to find someone to contact.